tarantool/doc/doc/how-to/getting_started_tcm.rst

 .. important::

-    The |tcm| bootstrap log in the terminal includes a message with the initial password of the ``admin`` user.
-Make sure to save it: you will need it to log into |tcm|.
+    The |tcm| bootstrap log in the terminal includes a message with the credentials to use for the first login.
+Make sure to save them somewhere.

     ..  code-block:: text